-The comparison and analysis of different experimental and simulated total ozone column data was supported by the Russian Science Foundation (Grant #14-17-00096).
-The modeling of Arctic processes with the RSHU CTM was supported by the Russian Foundation for Basic Research (Grant #17-05-01277).
-The interpretation of Russian Fourier- spectrometer IKFS-2 spectra was supported by the Russian Foundation for Basic Research (Grant #17-05-00768).
+- The comparison and analysis of different experimental and simulated total ozone column data was supported by the Russian Science Foundation (Grant #14-17-00096).
+The RSHU CTM was developed with the Russian Ministry of Education and Science support (project 5.6493.2017/8.9).
+The modelling of Arctic processes with the RSHU CTM was supported by the Russian Foundation for Basic Research (Grant #17-05-01277).
+The interpretation of Russian Infrared Fourier Spectrometer IKFS-2 spectra was supported by the Russian Foundation for Basic Research (Grant #17-05-00768).
 The discussions of the results and the retrieval of EMAC model data was supported by Saint Petersburg University (Grant #11.42.690.2017).
 The authors thank A. M. Zvyagintsev from the Central Aerological Observatory (Dolgoprudny, Russia) for providing the ozone measurements from the ground-based network.
-Both the simulation data and measurement results necessary to reproduce the comparison are available from the authors upon request (yana.virolainen@spbu.ru).
+Both the simulation data and measurement results - necessary to reproduce the comparison are available from the authors upon request (yana.virolainen@spbu.ru).